Trump allies said his speech indicates no path to legalization for undocumented immigrants

 "I don't think the central thrust of [a potential immigration compromise] will be like the Gang of Eight," Franks said.

 Some path to legalization, however, has been part of compromise legislation for decades.
-And Trump seemed to signal that he was open to the idea yesterday when he told reporters before his speech that he was willing to consider legal status for undocumented immigrants who haven't committed serious crimes.
+And Trump seemed to signal that he was open to the idea on Tuesday when he told reporters before his speech that he was willing to consider legal status for undocumented immigrants who haven't committed serious crimes.

 "The time is right for an immigration bill if both sides are willing to compromise," Trump said.